 The only time you would have to retest your pasture regularly would be when you were improving it with the addition of manure, fertilisers, minerals or lime.
 A test should always be carried out once the new growth has grown after the applications have been spread.

-Although all forage is deficient in certain minerals, it is determining which minerals are in excess is very important.
 Traditional horse feed and supplements have adopted a broad-spectrum approach where a scattergun tactic supplements all minerals that a horse might need.
-However, this broad-spectrum approach fails to recognise that many minerals such as calcium, iron and manganese are over supplemented in the horse’s diet and serve to block the uptake of other minerals which are commonly deficient.
-By testing forage for mineral values you can look at both the frank deficiencies as matched to NRC daily requirements and you can also look at the relative deficiencies that are caused by incorrect ratios of minerals between each other.
+However, this broad-spectrum approach fails to recognise that many minerals such as calcium, iron and manganese are over-supplemented in the horse’s diet and serve to block the uptake of other minerals which are commonly deficient.

 A Forageplus full mineral analysis gives a full mineral profile of the forage.
 All macro and micro minerals are included.
 Mineral reports provided by other companies can exclude selenium, iodine or chloride.
-The report provided is created by a UKAS accredited lab using wet chemistry methods.
+The report provided is created by a UKAS-accredited lab using wet chemistry methods.

 Our analysis includes all the minerals known to be essential in the equine diet, plus levels of antagonist minerals aluminium, lead and molybdenum.